Free-ranging dog issue of Kerala

 Free-ranging dogs have become a public health issue in the state of Kerala in India.
-Two persons died from dog attacks in 2016, and many persons were injured.
+Two people died from dog attacks in 2016, and many have been injured.
 Efforts to control the population have created conflicts between Indian advocates of public safety and opponents of animal cruelty, and caused international backlash including calls for a boycott of tourism to Kerala.

 Incidents

 A large number of women and children have been attacked by stray dogs in the coastal belts of Kerala.
 According to a report submitted in the Supreme Court of India, more than hundred thousand people were attacked by stray dogs in the year of 2015-16.
 The stray dog population of Kerala is estimated to be about two hundred and fifty thousand.The growth in the number of free-ranging dogs is because of chicken waste dumped from restaurants all over the state without cleanliness.
 5,948 people were bitten by street dogs in Thiruvananthapuram district last year and 4,916 people were affected in Palakkad district.
 The statistics are similar in the other 12 districts of Kerala.